msalibian/STAT547O/Lecture2.md

 M-estimators for location / scale, but for them it can be solved relatively easily by using the MAD of the observations, for example.
 Note that this robust residual scale estimator can be computed independently from the M-estimator.
-In regression models, however, there is no simple robust regression estimator that could be used to obtain reliable residuals, in order to compute a preliminary residual scale estimator.
+In regression models, however, where outliers may be present in the explanatory variables, there is no simple robust regression estimator that can be used to obtain reliable residuals, in order to compute a preliminary residual scale estimator.
 In other words, to compute a robust regression estimator we need a robust residual scale estimator.
 But to compute a robust residual scale estimator we need a robust regression estimator (in order to obtain reliable residuals).
 S-estimators (below) can break this impasse.

 ## S-estimators